Heather Mills: Media image

-In 2008, a survey commissioned by Marketing magazine showed Mills as one of the top-four most-hated celebrity women, along with Amy Winehouse, Victoria Beckham and Kerry Katona.
-(The fifth most-hated person was Simon Cowell, who ironically was also among the top five all-male most-loved celebrities.)
+In 2008, a survey commissioned by Marketing magazine showed Mills as one of the top four most-hated celebrity women, along with Amy Winehouse, Victoria Beckham, and Kerry Katona.
 In December of that year, the Channel 4 television comedy Star Stories broadcast a satirical mockumentary of Mills's life story from her point of view.
-In 2009, after petitioning the Press Complaints Commission in the UK about being lied about in the press, five British tabloids (The Sun, Daily Express, News of the World, Sunday Mirror and Daily Mirror) publicly apologised to Mills about printing false, hurtful or defamatory stories about her.
+In 2009, after petitioning the Press Complaints Commission in the UK about being lied about in the press, five British tabloids (The Sun, Daily Express, News of the World, Sunday Mirror, and Daily Mirror) publicly apologised to Mills about printing false, hurtful, or defamatory stories about her.
 Another tabloid (Daily Mail), sent a private letter of apology.
-Mills has complained that over 4,400 abusive articles about her have been published.
+Mills complained in 2007 that over 4,400 abusive articles about her had been published.